labsyspharm/harvardtissueatlas/_software/mcmicro.md

 # name of the software
 title: Multiple-choice microscopy pipeline (MCMICRO)
 # summary of the tool
-description: MCMICRO is the end-to-end processing pipeline for multiplexed whole tissue imaging and tissue microarrays.
-It comprises stitching and registration, segmentation, and single-cell feature extraction.
-Each step of the pipeline is containerized to enable portable deployment across an array of compute environments, including local machines, job-scheduling clusters and cloud environments like AWS.
-The pipeline execution is implemented in Nextflow, a workflow language that facilitates caching of partial results, dynamic restarts, extensive logging and resource usage reports.
+description: MCMICRO is an open-source processing pipeline for multiplexed whole-tissue images and tissue microarrays.
+It consists of customizable modules that sequentially perform image processing and quantification steps, including stitching, registration, cell segmentation, single-cell quantification, and visualization.
+Each module is containerized with Docker, making it possible to deploy MCMICRO across various computing environments, including local machines, job-scheduling clusters, and cloud environments like AWS.
+MCMICRO is undergoing active development, and modules are regularly added and improved as part of the growing MCMICRO community.
 # thumbnail image, can be a logo too
 image: software/mcmicro-logo.svg